kumagai-group/pydefect/docs_rst/tutorial.rst

     potcar_set: Mg_pv O_h

-Then, the Mg_pv and O_h :code:`POTCAR` files are used instead of the normal Mg and O :code:`POTCAR` files.
+Then, the Mg_pv and O_h :code:`POTCAR` files are used instead of the default normal Mg and O :code:`POTCAR` files.

-Note that :code:`pydefect` and :code:`vise` try to find the `pydefect.yaml` and `vise.yaml` files
+Note that :code:`pydefect` and :code:`vise` try to find the :code:`pydefect.yaml` and :code:`vise.yaml` files
 from the current working directory to the parent directly up to the home or root directory.
+If the same options exist in multiple yaml files, the value written in the deeper yaml file is prioritized.
-Therefore, when :code:`pydefect.yaml` is located at the top directory of the project as shown above directory tree, the parameters are always used for the :code:`pydefect` commands.
+Therefore, when :code:`pydefect.yaml` is located at the top directory of the project and :code:`defects/` directory as shown above directory tree, the parameters written in :code:`defects/pydefect.yaml` are always used for the :code:`pydefect` commands.

-There are so many keys for :code:`pydefect.yaml`, which is written in the `default.py`.
+There are so many keys, which are written in the :code:`default.py` in the :code:`pydefect` and :code:`vise` codes.
 For example, one can write in :code:`vise.yaml`

 ::